 Iris Psychology can offer help from a range of different models or approaches.
-We can work with individuals, couples or organisations.
+Caroline can work with individuals, couples or organisations.

-All of our services are bound by our professional codes of conduct, and we are registered with the Information Commissioner’s Office, ensuring that we give a confidential service that adheres to the Data Protection Act.
-Click here for more information
+All services offered are bound by our professional codes of conduct, and Caroline is registered with the Information Commissioner’s Office, ensuring that services provided are confidential and adhere to the Data Protection Act.

 What to expect…

 People often don’t know what to expect when they go to a first therapy or assessment appointment.
-We know that a lot of people can feel anxious and unsure.
-It can be difficult to discuss personal issues or difficulties, therefore it is important to us that we do our best to create a safe, confidential and supportive space for you to come to meet with us.
+A lot of people can feel anxious and unsure as it can be difficult to discuss personal issues or difficulties.
+Therefore, it is important that a safe, confidential and supportive space is created for you.

-Your first appointment with us would be an assessment (see below for further information).
-These are usually longer than regular sessions to let you have time to feel comfortable.
-We will ask you to complete some basic administration forms, and we will ask you to complete a general (and brief) questionnaire about anxiety symptoms, and one about depression symptoms.
-We do this as these symptoms are often present even if they are not the main reason you have come for help.
+Your first appointment would be an assessment (see below for further information).
+You will be asked to complete some basic administration forms, and a general (and brief) questionnaire about anxiety symptoms, and one about depression symptoms.
+You are asked this as these symptoms are often present even if they are not the main reason you have come for help.

-We then ask you to tell us the reasons you have come to meet with us, what it is you would like help with and how you might like us to help you.
+We will talk about the reasons you have come to the appointment and what it is you would like help with.

-Following the assessment, we discuss with you how we think we can best help you, and if you think that this is something you would like to do.
-You do not need to know, or have chosen any particular type of therapy or intervention before you make contact with us.
-If you are unsure, or do not know, then we will be able to advise you and make recommendations based on your situation and your needs.
+Following the assessment, we will talk together about the help that can be offered, and if you think that this is something you would like to do.
+You do not need to know about or have chosen any particular type of therapy or intervention before you get in touch.
+If you are unsure, or do not know, then you can be given advice or recommendations based on your situation and your needs.

-If you decide that you would like to receive help from us, we then arrange a series of appointments, usually weekly, and usually lasting between 50 minutes and an hour.
-We endeavour to start the intervention with you as soon as possible.
+If you decide that you would like to receive help, we then arrange a series of appointments, usually weekly or fortnightly, and usually lasting between 50 minutes and an hour.
+We will endeavour to start the intervention as soon as possible.

 The nature of these sessions will then vary depending on the type of intervention that we have agreed is best suited to your needs.